DeanDivizio/personalsite_v4/README.md

     - Right now my WordPress install is essentially just file storage.
 I want to change that.
 A blog template with a blogs landing page and content from WordPress via WPGraphQL sounds like a great way to do that.
 - Add more work examples
     - I'm wrapping up some projects soon so this should be easy but still - more work would be great

+### Edit: 11/11/24
+Basically all of the above is done.
+New goals are:

+- Finish migration to Shadcn ui components
+    - the media switch on the work page going to a tabs component is the biggest one
+- add content
+    - more case studies
+    - more blog posts
+    - more references